danbraun/blog/src/posts/2023-01-20-responsive-images-shortcode.md

 Recently I had to figure out a way to serve images in my posts that not only worked, but performed well.

 ## Eleventy
 This site, my first [Eleventy](https://www.11ty.dev/) site, works by generating static pages from Nunjucks templates and markdown files.
 Eleventy is flexible in what kind of files it uses, but that's how I'm using it.
 Blog content (not images - see below) and code all live together in a Git repository on Github.
-To serve the site I have a free Netlify account that watches this repo and builds it's static pages when things change.
+To serve the site, I have a free Netlify account that watches this repo and builds it's static pages when things change.

 ## Cloudinary
 Strictly speaking, Netlify is not entirely serving the site.